Using excel to build a model¶

 4 rows × 51 columns

-# Printing out the database to an excel file
+# Printing out the database to an .xlsx file

-Now the user can easily fill-out the information in the excel file and load the data into the model database as follow:
+file and load the data into the model database as detailed

 Loading the database¶